Mid-Semester Feedback

 Mid-Semester Feedback Schedule

-1. We will be accepting requests for mid-semester feedback surveys from weeks 4-6 (September 13 - September 28).
-All survey requests should be submitted by Thursday, September 28th.
+1. We will be accepting requests for mid-semester feedback surveys from weeks 4-6 (February 5 – February 22).
+All survey requests should be submitted by Thursday, February 22nd.
+REQUESTS FOR MSF, SP24 ARE NOW CLOSED.

 Survey Questions